On this page, Bansuri Bliss Founder Dr. Kerry Kriger teaches Janasamohini, a popular evening raga from India.

 IMPORTANT: there should NOT be a Komal Ga anywhere in Janasamohini; this video has an error in the written music.
 Specifically, the manjha (Line 2 of asthai) shows an unwanted komal line under Ga.
 This has since been corrected (removed) in the downloadable PDF that is available to all Bansuri Bliss Members in Bansuri Bliss Academy.

 Recorded live in Ibague, Tolima, Colombia as part of the August 15th, 2021 Bansuri Bliss Members Lesson.
-Here’s what some lesson attendees had to say:
+Here’s what some lesson attendees and YouTube subscribers had to say:

 “Teental is easier, rupak is more interesting.
 Very beautiful composition”